e-picas/bash-library/MANPAGE.md

 Calling the library script itself to use its interface, you can use the following options:

 **-t**, **--target** =path
-:    define the target directory of a copy installation ; if it does not exist, `path` will be created ; it defaults to current path (`pwd`)
+:    defines the target directory of a copy installation ; if it does not exist, `path` will be created ; it defaults to current path (`pwd`)

 **-p**, **--preset** =type
-:    define the preset type to use for an installation ; can be "**default**" (default value), "**user**", "**dev**" or "**full**" ; the value of this option will be used to define the files to install ; see the "Files" section below for more informations
+:    defines the preset type to use for an installation ; can be "**default**" (default value), "**user**", "**dev**" or "**full**" ; the value of this option will be used to define the files to install ; see the "Files" section below for more informations

 **-b**, **--branch** =name
-:    define the GIT branch to use from the remote repository ; the branch MUST exist in the repository ; it defaults to "master"
+:    defines the GIT branch to use from the remote repository ; the branch MUST exist in the repository ; it defaults to "**master**"

 ## ENVIRONMENT